quincycheng/summon-identity-provider/README.md

 ```

 If you have logged in already and your authentication token is still valid, this command will refresh your token.
-Otherwise you will be prompted to provide necessary information, such as password, to login.
+Otherwise, you will be prompted to provide necessary information, such as password, to login.

-This is recommeneded to execute this command before fetching secured items
+This is recommended to execute this command before fetching secured items

 ### Step 3 (optional): Fetching secured item using this provider